huytrao/end2end-conv-accel-verify/README.md

 ```
 Simulating these data sizes (`int8_t`, `int16_t`, `int32_t`) precisely is critical to ensure our C++ program behaves exactly like a real chip.

-## Why Do we Need Both a DUT and a Golden Model?
+## Why Do I Need Both a DUT and a Golden Model?

 To verification